 - In Countdown to Looking Glass, reporter Mick Boyle is on a ship next to the first nukes going off... which is summarily itself nuked.

-- In the original Godzilla, a radio crew reporting the attack on Tokyo realize they have no way out.
+- In the original Gojira, a radio crew reporting the attack on Tokyo realize they have no way out - they climbed a tower to get a good vantage point and just don't have time to climb back down and escape by the time Godzilla turns towards them.
 Accepting it, they announce this fact to their listeners and continue reporting until Godzilla destroys the tower from which they're broadcasting.

-- A variation occurs in the first installment of The Howling; the female protagonist is a TV reporter who brings her story on the werewolves in the forest back to civilization, and not only turns into a werewolf on live TV, but is eventually shot dead.
+- A variation occurs in The Howling (1981); Karen is a TV reporter who brings her story on the werewolves in the forest back to civilization, and not only turns into a werewolf on live TV but allows herself to be shot dead.
 Problem was, most of the home audience dismissed it as a special effect.

 - Network is about a disgruntled evening news anchorman who threatens to kill himself on live television (shades of Christine Chubbuck).
 He eventually does get killed during a broadcast, although not by his own hand.